920 KAR 2:040. Standards for children’s advocacy centers.

 (d) Data collection.

-(8)(a) Except as provided by paragraph b of this subsection, medical examination services shall be provided in accordance with 907 KAR 3:160 by a licensed physician with pediatric experience and expertise in the evaluation and treatment of child abuse.
+a.
+A licensed physician with pediatric experience and expertise in the evaluation and treatment of child abuse;

-(c) If a medical exam is conducted by the center staff or a contractor, a mental health screening by a qualified mental health provider shall be provided:
+(b) If a medical exam is conducted by the center staff or a contractor, a mental health evaluation shall be provided:

 1. Within twenty-four (24) hours of the medical exam; or